obokhove/FDnumerics2526/FVDG0/readme.md

 ## Finite-volume or discontinuous Galerkin leading-order or Godunov method (FV or DG0)

-NB 16-11 code update and exercise update in FV folder.
+NB 16-11 code update and exercise update in FV folder (dated as such in file names).

 Update in (5c; typo corrected) and Exercise.